Certora/Documentation/docs/prover/checking/sanity.md

 #### Tautology checking for disjunctions

-Given a rule with an assert `p || q` we perform two checks:
+Given a rule with an `assert p || q`, we perform two checks:

 1. Disjunction always true: `assert(p)`
-   If this passes then the assertion is a tautology since the first expression is always true.
+   If this passes then the assertion is a tautology since the first expression of the disjunction is always true.

    ```cvl
    rule sanityDisjunction1{